 Then the jangle of mail sounded, faintly, far down the corridor.
 The Soldier beckoned frantically, and Dirk leaped forward to him and through the barred door.

 The Soldier slipped in behind him, pulled the door to; a few moments later, steel clashed and jangled outside as a sentry walked past.

 A strained whine of agony lanced through the chamber.
 A man trying to hide pain.
 Madelon turned away from the squint-hole; by its pale light, Dirk saw her face, white and bloodless.

 Silently, he stepped up to look.
 Behind him, the Soldier moved silently to force oil into the latch.
 Two torches flared on the far wall, and fire leaped in a brazier in front of them.
 It lit Gar's huge form, stripped except for a breech cloth, chained to a reclining board.
 Two muscle-bound figures, alike enough to be twins, shaved bald and stripped to the waist, stood near him, one of them watching him with arms folded.
 The other lifted a glowing iron from the brazier, inspected it, and, satisfied, turned back to Gar.

-Between Dirk and the brazier, silhouetted against me fire, were two men, in velvet coats and powdered wigs.
+Between Dirk and the brazier, silhouetted against the fire; were two men, in velvet coats and powdered wigs.
 One was short and stocky, the other tall and slender.

-Dirk's breath hissed in; he recognized the taller man's aquiline profile-Lord Corel.
+Dirk's breath hissed in; he recognized the taller man's aquiline profile-Lord Core!

 "So, then," Core mused, "you have had a taste of our banquet.
 Would you like to progress beyond the hors d'oeuvres?
 Or would you prefer to tell us what we wish to know?"

 "If I know the answers, I'll tell them," Gar rasped.

-Behind, Dirk, Madelon gasped.
+Behind Dirk, Madelon gasped.
 Dirk tensed.
 Core inclined his head in polite surprise.
 "I must confess I did not look for such ready cooperation.
 May I inquire the reason?"

 "Certainly."
 Gar gave him a sardonic smile.
-"I am quite certain that I know nothingor at least, nothing you don't already."
-Core was still a moment; then he turned to Lord Cochon.
+"I am quite certain that I know nothing-or at least, nothing you don't already."